RPT-Sour end to 2012 masks positive trends in America

 LAW ENFORCEMENT DEATHS: Deaths of law enforcement officials

-in the line of duty fell 23 percent in 2012 after two years of
+in the line of duty fell by 23 percent in 2012 after two years

 The National Law Enforcement Officers Memorial Fund